AnyLog-co/documentation/getting started.md

 ## Communicating between peers in the network

-Nodes in the network can send a message to peers in the network.
+Nodes in the network can send messages to peers in the network.
 Each message includes a command and sometimes additional data.
 When a meesage is received at a node, the node retrieves the command and the data from the message and executes the command.
 Depending on the command in the message, some messages trigger a reply (for example, a command to derive a status, or a SQL query) and some types of commands are only executed on the node (for example, a command to change a state or a commmad to display a message).
-If authentication is disabled, a node that received a message will executed all the commands in the incomming messages.
+If authentication is disabled, a node will execute all the commands in the incoming messages.
 If authentication in enabled, the node will validate that the sender is authorized for the messaged command.
 If validation fails, the node will discard the incoming message.